Prepare for advancement in contracting, acquisition, supply chain management, or procurement.

 Experience Recommended for Success in the Program

-This program is ideal for midcareer professionals and those new to the field.
 We recommend you have strong writing and analytical skills and a background in statistics, finance, and accounting.
 If you don't have recent statistics experience, we recommend you take UCSP 630.
 If you lack a background in finance or accounting, we recommend you take UCSP 620.
 We recommend UCSP 605 if you'd like to improve your graduate writing skills.

 UMUC's graduate acquisition coursework is focused on the core competencies recognized by the National Contract Management Association.
 NCMA members can apply successfully completed 3-credit courses within UMUC's acquisition and supply chain management graduate certificate and management master's degree specialization toward continuing professional education credits required for NCMA certification and recertification.